SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-00-build-backend-getting-started.md

 | SQLite (in file)   | `sqlite:./sqlite.db?mode=rwc`         |
 | SQLite (in memory) | `sqlite::memory:`                     |

-We will showcase exactly how to how and where to use them in the next section.
+We will showcase exactly how to and where to use them in the next section.

 Once the database is ready, we can proceed to [set up the project](ch01-01-project-setup.md).